kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 ###### Does enabling the feature change any default behavior?

 Yes, it will cause cluster-autoscaler to consider volume limits when scaling nodes.

-It will also cause scheduler to not schedule pods to nodes that don't have CSI driver.
+But default this feature does not make any changes into kube-scheduler's behaviour and pod placement policy requires explicit opt-in via `CSIDriver` object.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 For CAS:
 - Yes.
-This will simply cause old behaviour to be restored.
+This will simply cause old behaviour to be restored, but `PreventPodPlacementWithoutDriver` should be disabled (if enabled manually) in `CSIDriver` object before disabling this feature in CAS.

 For kube-scheduler:
-- This feature will *not* be enabled until the CAS this feature GAed and meets the version skew requirement, in which case disabling the feature in scheduler will simply cause scheduler to place pods on a node, which does not have CSI driver installed (current behaviour basically).
-Just to make it clearer, although it should never happen - if feature-gate is disabled in scheduler but enabled in CAS, that is not a problem.
+- The feature gate in kube-scheduler can be disabled without problems.

 <!--
 Describe the consequences on existing workloads (e.g., if this is a runtime